 The Mexican blend cheese adds a fun, exciting twist of flavor and texture to the dish, making it even more delicious.
 The adobo seasoning and this cheese blend are a flavor match made in heaven.
 I guarantee everyone will be coming back for seconds - you have to keep the pork chops tender and juicy.
 I'll show you how to keep them from drying out.
 Time to get cooking!

-This recipe is made in a single skillet, if you use an oven-safe skillet, you can pop it in the broiler at the end to make the cheese nice and brown and bubbly.
-I like cast iron for this reason.
-Plus cast iron doesn’t have any finishes that can chip off and be potentially dangerous.
-It’s easy to clean and can last a lifetime if you take care of it.
+This recipe is made in a single skillet.
+If you use an oven-safe skillet, you can pop it in the broiler at the end to make the cheese nice and brown, and bubbly.
+I like cast iron skillets for this reason.
+Plus, cast iron doesn't have any finishes that can chip off and be potentially dangerous.
+It's easy to clean and can last a lifetime if you take care of it.